 We invite you to explore both our website and our beautiful western Colorado town.
 Our staff is here to assist you in any way possible.

-The next Board of Trustees meeting is June 22nd at 6:00 pm.
-Please click here for the Agenda.
+The next Board of Trustees meeting will be held Tuesday, July 27th at 6:00 pm at the Community Center.
+Click here for the agenda.

 The Town of De Beque is looking for a positive, energetic, "people person" to join our team.
 Click here for more information and application.